creditkudos/eidas/README.md

 #### [Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.3)
 * X509v3 Key Usage extension should be marked as `critical`.
 * For QWAC, it should include "Digital Signature".
-* For QSEAL, it should include "Digital Signature" and "Non Repdudiation" (also know as "Content Commitment").
+* For QSEAL, it should include "Digital Signature" and "Non Repudiation" (also know as "Content Commitment").

 #### [Extended Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.12)
 * For QWAC, it should include "TLS Web Server Authentication" and "TLS Web Client Authentication".